Overview of Doctoral Program

 Students will write, defend and submit an appropriate dissertation: this demonstrates the student’s ability to undertake, plan, and complete a sustained piece of original research.

 At the time of the comprehensive exam, the student should have a dissertation proposal ready to present to the graduate faculty of the department.
 The dissertation defense and the approved electronic submission of the dissertation is the final requirement of the program.
-SLL evaluates the dissertation according to a specific SLL Doctoral Learner Outcomes Rubric through the Office of Graduate Studies.
+SGES evaluates the dissertation according to a specific SGES Doctoral Learner Outcomes Rubric through the Office of Graduate Studies.
 Students should become familiar with this rubric and the stated expectations before they begin to write.

 Study Abroad